 A quick run across the road (B) may get a few more serials as will a walk further along the A17 verge, though as the A17 can get very busy, this is one of those unpleasant experiences you may wish to avoid!
 Occasionally visiting helicopters land at the Westernmost end of the apron and you can get nice shots of them until they touch down, when the lie of the land means their wheels or lower fuselage will become obscured.
 Back in the car and drive along the A17.
 There are four spots of dubious usefulness for a variety of reasons.

 The next spot, of dubious usefulness, is further along the A17; just after a lane going south to a farm you'll see some trees on the north side of the road and then an entrance.
 There's only a small patch of gravel here and also a sign warning that you are entering a Prohibited Place so you can't get far off the A17 without trespassing on the airfield and inviting a visit from the MoD police.
-It is, however, about the only reasonable spot to view from if anything is landing on runway 01 (very rare - I've only seen it used once in about 20 visits).
+It is, however, about the only reasonable spot to view from if anything is landing on runway 01 (very rare - I've only seen it used once in about 25 visits).
 If moved on from parking here, the nearest safe place to park is so far that frankly I don't think it's worth the dangerous roadside walk to get back to this point so if the wind is forcing operations to use runway 01 you may be better off staying at home!
 Anyway, let's continue on the A17 to some more reasonable locations.
-Watch out for the speed camera (though at the time of writing it is out of use), and you soon get a chance to turn left towards Cranwell village.
-Incidentally, if you turn right here you'll shortly come to a right turn into the Cranwell Aviation Heritage Centre (G).
+You soon get a chance to turn left towards Cranwell village.
+Incidentally, if you turn right here instead you'll shortly come to a right turn into the Cranwell Aviation Heritage Centre (G).
 Open in the summer months, this small museum has a Jet Provost on display inside.
 From the car park there you'll occasionally get Cranwell aircraft flying overhead too - but I wouldn't recommend it as a general viewing point.

 Walk a little bit further North and you'll be near the start of runway 27 (J); pictures of anything departing are so-so as they tend to be quite high by this point; jets are lower though.
 Aircraft on approach are easy to take shots of, as the landscape is flat and you have plenty of warning that they're coming in.
 A 300mm or 400mm lens will also give you enough reach for some decent taxiing shots of aircraft taxiing onto runway 27 - this is the only location at Cranwell that really offers a decent selection of photographic opportunities.
 The sun is generally south of the centreline for most of the day.
 Back into your car and continue driving North.
 Shortly past the stop lights there's a rather muddy and uneven layby on the right (K), room for one or two cars maximum, offering no advantage over the previous spot unless that's already full up.